rafael-santiago/euther-pi/doc/HOW-TO-EMBED-AN-ETHER-EN.md

 ## I don't use only one Wi-Fi profile, I go on a trip a lot and I am always changing my Wi-Fi access configurations.
 Does exist a way of using Eutherpe under this scenario?

-There is a way of you register the `Wi-Fi` credentials in your own `USB pen-drive`. `Eutherpe` gives preference to the credentials stored in this file, overriding the default `Wi-Fi` configuration.
+There is a way of you register the `Wi-Fi` credentials in your own `USB pen drive`. `Eutherpe` gives preference to the credentials stored in this file, overriding the default `Wi-Fi` configuration.

-In the root of your `Pen-drive USB` you need to create the file `pub-aps` under the following path `.eutherpe/wlan`.
+In the root of your `Pen drive USB` you need to create the file `pub-aps` under the following path `.eutherpe/wlan`.

 Then the file `.eutherpe/wlan/pub-aps` must contain the following data: